 The Chief Registrar is the Head of Administration and Chief Accounting Officer of the Ogun State Judiciary.
 She is ably assisted by Three Deputies i.e. Deputy Chief Registrar I, Deputy Chief Registrar II, Deputy Chief Registrar III.

-The Chief Registrar and her team are supported by the Heads of the following sections – Establishment, Accounts, Library, Information, Maintenance, Protocol, Records/Statistics and Probate.
+The Chief Registrar and her team are supported by the Heads of the following sections – Establishment, Accounts, Library, Information, ICT, Maintenance, Protocol, Records/Statistics and Probate.

 There are also 6 Small Claims Courts located at Abeokuta, ilaro, Ijebu-ode, Sagamu, Ifo and Ota respectively.